West Tennessee: Airports

 West Tennessee has one international airport, Memphis International Airport (MEM).
 Because it is the hub for FedEx, it is the busiest freight airport in the world.
 West Tennessee also has two important regional airports.
 McKellar-Sipes Regional Airport (MKL) is located outside of Jackson and Dyersburg Regional Airport (DYR) is southwest of Dyersburg.
 In addition to these, several general aviation exist along with two former military airstrips.
 Arnold Field in Lauderdale County maintains an airstrip and Millington Regional Jetport serves as a backup landing strip for FedEx.

 Universities and colleges

 The public universities and colleges in West Tennessee are the University of Memphis, the University of Tennessee at Martin, Dyersburg State Community College, Jackson State Community College, Southwest Tennessee Community College, and the University of Tennessee Health Science Center in Memphis, which has state medical, dental, nursing, and pharmacy schools, as well as a graduate program in health sciences.
 The University of Memphis has a branch campus in Jackson after taking over the former Lambuth University campus.

-Private institutions of higher education located in the region include Christian Brothers University, LeMoyne–Owen College, and Rhodes College in Memphis.
-Jackson is the home of Union University and Lane College.
-A few other private institutions of higher education lie in other areas of West Tennessee, such as Bethel University and Freed-Hardeman University.
+Private institutions of higher education located in the region include Christian Brothers University, LeMoyne–Owen College, Rhodes College, Union University, Lane College, Bethel University, and Freed-Hardeman University.